UNFOLDING: FIRST NATIONS WORKS ON PAPER EXHIBITION, EDITORIAL

 05 Let Our Songs Speak For Us

-Let Our Songs Speak For Us was an exhibition that celebrated 50 years of the Centre of Aboriginal Studies in Music (CASM).
+Let Our Songs Speak For Us was an exhibition celebrating 50 years of the Centre of Aboriginal Studies in Music (CASM).

-Located within the Univeristy of Adelaide, CASM is the only dedicated university centre for studies in Australian Indigenous music, and is an epicentre of musical training, community empowerment, and societal impact.
+Based at the University of Adelaide, CASM is the only dedicated university centre for Australian Indigenous music, and a vital site of musical training, community empowerment, and cultural impact.

-I designed a custom typeface for the exhibition's visual identity, inspired by the staunch activist spirit that brought CASM into being.
-The hand-cut lettering style pays homage to the posters, banners and signs created by Indigenous activists in the 1970s, the era of CASM’s inception.
+I designed a custom typeface for the exhibition’s visual identity, drawing on the staunch activist spirit that founded CASM.
+The hand-cut lettering references the posters, banners, and protest materials created by Indigenous activists in the 1970s, the era of CASM’s inception.

 I worked on this project as a designer for Cause/Affect Studio.